This page was updated on 27 July 2021. To view changes, please see page updates

 - ask advice about the side effects of this medication — make sure the child, carer and other key people are aware of this

 - in the first weeks that the child is taking medication, ask the carer to monitor the child’s behaviour, emotions, concentration, sleep and appetite — discuss any changes with the medical practitioner

-Refer to Procedure: Support a child in care: Meet a child’s health and therapeutic needs for more information.
+Refer to the procedure Support a child in care, Meet a child's health and wellbeing needs for more information.